 The eurozone debt crisis dragged Finland’s economy back into recession in 2012, three years after an 8.3% contraction during the 2009 global financial crisis.
 The economy shrunk by 1.4% in 2012, and the contractions continued in 2013 and 2014, with the economy shrinking by 0.8% and 0.6%, respectively.

 In 2015, the economy, although freed from recession, barely grew.
 During the same year, Finland was named the weakest economy in the euro zone, which prompted the country’s finance minister to label it “the new sick man of Europe”.

-At the heart of this has been the rise of the Smartphone and the inability of Nokia to compete.
+At the heart of this has been Nokia’s inability to compete with the smartphone.
 Between 1998 and 2007, Nokia was responsible for 20% of all of Finland’s exports, and in 2000 Nokia alone accounted for 4% of the country’s entire GDP.
-But by 2008-9 the writing was on the wall, and the February 2011 partnership with Windows failed to save the company; by mid-2012 Nokia was almost bankrupt, and its contribution to Finnish GDP was actually negative.
+But by mid-2012 Nokia was almost bankrupt, and its contribution to Finnish GDP was actually negative.
 In April 2014 Nokia sold its mobile phone business to Microsoft.
-Nokia’s decline (though it is still the second largest mobile company in the world by sales volumes, but its business is low-end and profitability is low) left over 40,000 highly-skilled Finnish ICT workers unemployed.
+Nokia’s decline left over 40,000 highly-skilled Finnish ICT workers unemployed.

 The country’s exports were also plagued by the economic recession in Russia, as well as by Finland’s inflexible labor market and high labour costs.

 Yet the labour market continues to improve in recent years.
 In September 2022, the nationwide unemployment rate was 6.7%, down from 7% a year earlier and 7.5% two years ago, according to Statistics Finland.